Skip to content

 How inheritance works

-Per-tool overrides inherit from the current default mode unless you set them explicitly.
+The web_explore override inherits from the current default mode unless you set it explicitly.

-So if your default mode is preview and only web_explore is set to verbose, then:
+So if your default mode is preview and web_explore is set to verbose, then web_explore uses verbose.

-When you switch a tool back to inherit, the package removes that override instead of writing extra noise into the config file.
+When you switch web_explore back to inherit, the package removes that override instead of writing extra noise into the config file.

 Example config